flyinglightspeck/StandbyFLSs/README.md

 | avg_delay        | Overall average delay for FLSs dispatched by each dispatcher After initial FLSs dispatched  |

 # Analytical Models
+In addition to the decentralized emulator of FLSs, this repository contains several analytical models to model and evaluate different techniques for detecting and concealing dark standby FLSs.

 ## Velocity Model
 The movement of FLSs are calculated using the velocity model.
 We suppose all FLSs have the same maximum speed, maximum acceleration and deceleration.